SidneyFC17/fieloelr/doc/FD-ELR Functional Documentation.md

 It's possible to reorder the questions by dragging them and dropping them in the desired order.
 This functionality will be enabled provided the *Shuffle Questions* field is not set to "true" or there is no *Question Pool*.

 ## Activating a Module
+Once the module is ready to compose the course, the administrator needs to *Activate* it.
+This way, when the course is activated, the module will be shown as part of it.
+Active modules contribute to the progress of the course, as soon as they are considered is its calculation.
+Example: A course has four modules and all of them are active ones.
+When the member approves the first one, his progress in the course will be 25% (1 / 4).
+If one of the four modules is not active, the member will be unable to take the inactive module.
+When approving the first of the three active ones, his progress will be 33% (1 / 3).

 ## Reordering Modules